On the exponential stability of Beck's Problem on a star-shaped graph: Well-posedness

-\begin{remark} We remark that the assumption $\gamma>0$ cannot be weakened to $\gamma\geq0$ in the proof of the lemma.
-In particular this means -- see Definition \ref{D-3-1} and Theorem \ref{T-3-2} in the next subsection -- that $0$ is excluded from the spectrum of $T$, irrespective of the value of $\alpha$, so long as $\gamma>0$. \end{remark}
+\begin{remark} The assumption $\gamma>0$ cannot be weakened to $\gamma\geq0$ in the proof of the lemma.
+In particular this means -- see Definition \ref{D-3-1} and Theorem \ref{T-3-2} in the next section -- that $0$ is excluded from the spectrum of $\mathcal{T}$, irrespective of the value of $\alpha$, so long as $\gamma>0$. \end{remark}